A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Discussion

+Another positive element about our approach is that, given the XAI techniques and system implemented in our architecture, the predictions of the robot are made less opaque, granting the user a greater awareness of the features and motivations underlying the robot’s behavior in real-time.
+That would not be the case with LLMs providing explanations that, besides being post-hoc, could also be verbose and reflect problems that LLMs still face, such as hallucination \citep{tonmoy_2024} and inaccuracy in reflecting the model's internal reasoning \citep{agarwal_2024}.

-The modular design was preferred to an end-to-end approach for two reasons.
-First, the multi-party conversation is a complex scenario involving various activities and multiple individuals interacting simultaneously.
+A modular design for the multi-party conversation architecture was preferred to an end-to-end approach for two reasons.
+First, multi-party conversation is a complex scenario involving various activities and multiple individuals interacting simultaneously.
 A modular approach offers greater controllability of the robot processes and behaviors in such unpredictable contexts.
-Second, real-time multi-modal processing allows to exploit the synergy of different modules, enabling them to self-supervise each other and correct any erroneous estimations.
+Second, real-time multi-modal processing allows to exploit the synergy of different modules, enabling them to self-supervise each other and correct any erroneous estimates.

-In the recorded multi-party interactions, the XAE model failed only twice, but thanks to the modular approach, these errors could be amended, and the conversation resumed correctly.
+As it is visible in the recorded multi-party interactions, the XAE model failed twice, but thanks to the modular approach, these errors could be amended, and the conversation resumed correctly.
 For instance, thanks to Speech Understanding and Generation modules, when iCub is told the utterance was addressed to someone else, it apologizes for interrupting.

 The connection with spatial memory is another pivotal point.
-Thanks to this module, the final estimation of the addressee is not only based on multiple features coming from the robot's vision but also on continuously updated spatial-contextual information of the environment, following a more cognitive-inspired approach.
+Thanks to this module, the final estimate of the addressee is significantly improved because it is not only based on multiple features coming from the robot's vision but also on continuously updated spatial-contextual information of the environment, following a more cognitively-inspired approach.